What Pakistan hopes to achieve through Kartarpur Sahib Corridor Project

 He also highlighted religious tourism, especially for the followers of Sikhism, Buddhism, and Hinduism.

-In November last year, he performed the historic groundbreaking of the development work for the opening of the Kartarpur shrine for Sikhs in India and rest of the world.
+In November last year, he performed the historic groundbreaking of the development work for the opening of the Kartarpur shrine for Sikhs in India and the rest of the world.

 The construction work has been completed in record time on the corridor.
 Khan is set to inaugurate it on Saturday, ahead of the 550th birth anniversary of Baba Guru Nanak, the founder of Sikhism, on November 12.